debjit206/insta_scraper_railway/README.md

 - Uses cookies.json for Instagram login (no manual login required).
 - Uses retry logic for failed outputs
 - Processes in bulk
+- Fresh browser sessions for each request to prevent crashes
 ---

 ## 📦 Project Structure